babeheim/docs-test/Customize-Font-Awesome.md

 ## The Easy Way

-⚠️ Only works for CSS.
-SVG customization is on the To-Do list

 There are some wonderful online services which allows you to customize Font Awesome, like:

 - **Fort Awesome**: https://fortawesome.com/ (by **@davegandy**, creator of Font Awesome)